ShaunaGordon/shaunagordon.github.com/content/posts/2016-01-13-pelican-travis-and-github.md

 There are two ways to do this:

 * Have a *gh-pages* branch in your project repo.
 This is known as a "project site" and is most commonly used for little landing pages for open source projects.
-My [health-oriented blog](http://health.shaunagordon.com) uses this method.
 * Have a dedicated *[username].github.io* repository (or the legacy *[username].github.com*).
 This is known as a "user" or "organization" page and is common for user blogs and aggregate showcases of a user's or organization's repo.
 This blog uses this method.

 The cool thing about Github Pages is that you can also use custom domains, and like the rest of the hosting, it's completely free.
 That's how my blogs use my domain, instead of the Github one.
 It's easy to set up, too.